-Storm restoration in Sciota
+Storm damage restoration in Sciota

 Sciota is a west-central Illinois village of about 38 residents in McDonough County, where open agricultural terrain does nothing to slow the organized severe weather systems that track northeast out of the Plains each spring.
 The county carries tornado records that include EF-1 and higher events near several communities and an F4 on record from 1995, and confirmed tornadoes occurred again in April 2026.
 Major bow-echo derechos have produced wind gusts measured above 100 mph across the county's flat cropland, and large hail is a dependable companion to the strongest supercells.
 Winter storms bring ice accumulation and heavy snow, with spring rainfall routinely saturating low-lying terrain and cutting off rural roads.
 Storm Damage 911 connects Sciota homeowners with vetted, licensed local pros for a free assessment.